Writing in Plain Text

 inboxzero.txt weighs in at a lean 7KB.

-That same article —with no added formatting—as an Apple Pages document is a staggering 331KB.
-In other words, the equivalent Pages file requires more than 40 times more space for the exact same content!
+That same article—with no added formatting—as a Pages document is a staggering 331KB.
+In other words, the equivalent Pages file requires more than 40 times more space for the exact same content.
 That’s 40 times more data I need to use if I want to download and edit that from my phone while I’m away.

 To be fair, what we call a “word processor” is really more of a publishing tool these days, and for certain workflows that makes a lot of sense.
 Not only that, but as long as we’re talking about files in kilobytes, we’re in no danger of filling up modern hard-drives.